Rubik's Cube: Exhibits and art

 Liberty Science Center in Jersey City, New Jersey, and Google designed an interactive exhibit based on the Rubik's Cube.
-It opened in April 2014 in celebration of the 40th anniversary of the Cube's invention before traveling internationally for seven years.
+It opened in April 2014 in celebration of the 40th anniversary of the Cube's invention before travelling internationally for seven years.
 Exhibition elements include a 35-foot-tall rooftop cube made of lights that people can manipulate with their cellphones, a $2.5 million cube made of diamonds, a giant walk-in cube displaying the inner workings of the puzzle, and cube-solving robots.

 Probably from the earliest days of the Rubik's Cube craze in the 1980s people have assembled cubes to form simple art pieces, several early 'Folk Artists' are noted for their work.
 Rubik's Cubes have also been the subject of several pop art installations.
 Owing to their popularity as a children's toy several artists and groups have created large Rubik's Cubes.

 Tony Rosenthal's Alamo (The Astor Place Cube) is a spinnable statue of a Cube standing in New York City.
 Once the cube was covered with coloured panels so that it resembled a Rubik's Cube.
 Similarly, the University of Michigan students covered Endover creating a large Rubik's Cube on the University of Michigan's Central Campus for April Fool's Day in 2008.